9 Critical Skills to Enhance Your Audit Career Path

 “[Skepticism] is an attitude that includes a questioning mind and a critical assessment of the appropriateness and sufficiency of audit evidence,” writes Dr. Hernan Murdock, Vice President of the Audit Division for MIS Training Institute (MISTI).
 “It requires being alert to conditions that may indicate possible misstatement due to error, neglect, or fraud, and a critical assessment of audit evidence.”

 The best internal auditors trust nothing when reviewing financial documents, and they conduct each review with a discerning eye and a high degree of vigilance—regardless of the specific circumstances.
+Professional skepticism means audit committees are actively assessing audit evidence and questioning any clue or warning sign that other internal auditors might miss.

 2. Critical thinking